Suicide

 Ministry of Justice

-Concerns summary The Probation Service lacked policy and training for barricading incidents, approved premises had easily movable furniture and ligature points, agency staff CPR training was unchecked, and critical information sharing between prison and probation was ineffective.
+Concerns summary (AI summary) The Probation Service lacked policy and training for barricading incidents, approved premises had easily movable furniture and ligature points, agency staff CPR training was unchecked, and critical information sharing between prison and probation was ineffective.

 Paul Williams